 Since 1984, Peter worked as a clinical psychologist in services for children with a range of different needs including disability, paediatrics and in child mental health services.
 From 1995-2014, he was the Clinical Director of the Child and Adolescent Mental Health Service (CAMHS) in Islington where we developed a community based model of service which provided a service in early years, schools and social services.
 In 2014, he became Clinical Director at the Anna Freud Centre and was part of the leadership team which was responsible for the rapid expansion of the organisation.
 During this period, he was joint Lead at UCL for the CYP-IAPT National Programme and was part of the national team which developed new wellbeing practitioners working in the community and in schools.
 His main clinical interest has been in developing ways of helping children who do not seek help themselves; this latter area of work providing the platform for his collaboration with Dickon Bevington in creating the AMBIT Project.
 This interest also resulted in his involvement as one of the authors of Thrive Programme for which he continues to play an active role.
 In 2021, he stepped down as Clinical Director at the Anna Freud Centre in order to focus his work on the AMBIT programme and community based projects.

-Sophie is the Assistant Psychologist within the National i-THRIVE team, and Associate Quality Improvement Lead within The Tavistock and Portman Trust.
-She also works part-time outside of the NHS in a specialist psychoanalytic playgroup for refugee and asylum-seeking families.
+Sophie is the Assistant Psychologist within the National i-THRIVE team, and Associate Quality Improvement (QI) Lead within The Tavistock and Portman NHS Trust.
+She also works part-time in a specialist psychoanalytic mother-baby playgroup for refugee and asylum-seeking families.

-Following her BSc in Psychology, Sophie studied an MSC in Psychoanalytic Developmental Psychology at the Anna Freud Centre, in collaboration with UCL.
-Alongside her studies, Sophie worked as a youth participation worker and support worker in a residential home for individuals with autism, learning difficulties and mental health problems.
+Following her BSc in Psychology, Sophie studied an MSC in Psychoanalytic Developmental Psychology at the Anna Freud Centre, in collaboration with University College London (UCL).
+Sophie has experience working across a range of settings, working as a youth and community participation worker and support worker in a residential home for individuals with autism, learning difficulties and mental health problems.